christianThardy/christianThardy.github.io/tom-interpretability.md

       - 10.5 queries 8.1 outputs, encodes parallel states between `John` and `Mark`
         - Keys draw from 8.1 output to track objects (`cat`, `box`) early and locations (`room`, `school`, `work`) mid-sequence

-      - 11.3 queries the queries output of 2.3 to encode scene's initial state and individual subject perspectives
+      - 11.3 queries the output of 2.3 to encode scene's initial state and individual subject perspectives
         - Keys and queries interact with 10.5 to attend to locations, objects, and scene states
           - Values project initial scene state from 10.5 queries (`the room there are John, Mark, a cat, a box, and a basket.`)